Unconventional cities to explore

 7. Siargao, The Philippines

-Hint: Best way to get to Siargao is by flying to Mactan-Cebu International Airport, the Philippines and from there taking a flight to the domestic Siargao Island Airport.
+Hint: The best way to get to Siargao is by flying to Mactan-Cebu International Airport, the Philippines and from there taking a flight to the domestic Siargao Island Airport.

 8. Las Vegas, USA